-These are due to a combination of factors largely outside of our control, such as increasing costs associated with inflation, rising energy and pension costs, and a UK undergraduate fee that has remained at the same level for more than a decade, meaning it is now worth around two thirds of its value when introduced in 2012.
+These are due to a combination of external factors largely outside of our control, such as a UK undergraduate fee that has remained at the same level for more than a decade, meaning it is now worth around two thirds of its value when introduced in 2012.

 This means that our income is lower than forecast while overall costs have increased.
-We must therefore take steps now to reduce costs to ensure that we remain in a healthy financial position and to underpin our plans for growth.
+We are therefore taking steps to reduce costs to ensure that we remain in a healthy financial position and to underpin our plans for growth.

 Plans for the future